wp-plugins/categorytinymce/readme.txt

 `

 = The SEO parts do not work? =
-If you have an SEO plugin already installeed then that may override the SEO aspects of this plugin.
-I have All in One SEO pack installed and this over-rode the category title settings of this plugin.
-I've done a fix for this which may work with other SEO plugins.
-If you have the option of leaving category titles blank then do so.
-This will then allow for this plugin settings to write the title tags.
-If you have not completed the seo title for a category then this plugin will fill in with Category Name and Blog Name.
-Obviously you can keep your SEO plugin settings if you prefer.
-I added this feature because All in One SEO does not offer the option of SEO on category pages.
+If you have an SEO plugin already installed then that may override the SEO aspects of this plugin.
+For All in One SEO pack you can disable the overwriting by putting in the name of the category in the exclude pages of the settings.
+Take care and read the All in One instructions on using this feature so you know what you are disabling.

 == Screenshots ==